Muda-Dev/bridgeServer/README.md

 # Rail Bridge Server
-This is a standalone server written in Python, designed to provide an easy interface to Web3 and XRP networks.
+This is a standalone server written in Python, designed to provide an easy interface to Web chains [ETH,CELO,BNB], Stellar and XRP networks.
 It acts as a bridge between blockchain networks and any project that needs to handle blockchain transactions such as client wallets, banks, and payment processors.

 ## Server Capabilities
 The server is capable of:
-- Creating and sending transactions on Web3 and XRP networks.
+- Creating and sending transactions on Web3 , stellar and XRP networks.
 - Monitoring transactions on specific Web3-based contracts.
 - Monitoring XRP asset transactions.
 - Creating accounts on supported blockchains.
-- Issuing and managing assets on the XRP network.
+- Issuing and managing assets on the stellar and XRP network.
 - Checking account balances across supported blockchains.
 - Processing payments and transfers to merchants and individual accounts.
 - Listening and reacting to incoming transactions.